braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/payments/revenuecat.md

 1. Navigate to your project in the RevenueCat dashboard and find the **Integrations** card in the left menu.
 Select **+ New**.
 2. Next, select **Braze** from the available integration and add your Braze instance and Braze REST API key.
 3. Enter the event names that RevenueCat will send or choose the default event names.
-More details on available events can be found in step 3.
+More details on available events can be found in [step 3](#configure-event-names).
 4. Select whether you want RevenueCat to report proceeds (after app store cut) or revenue (gross sales).

 ![Braze settings in revenuecat][3]

-### Step 3: Configure event names
+### Step 3: Configure event names {#configure-event-names}

 Enter the event names that RevenueCat will send or select from the default event names by selecting **Use Default Event Names**.
 The events that RevenueCat supports sending are described below.